daixijun/mc-docs.zh-cn/articles/media-services/latest/job-input-from-local-file-how-to.md

     if (outputAsset != null)
     {
         // Name collision!
 In order to get the sample to work, let's just go ahead and create a unique asset name
         // Note that the returned Asset can have a different name than the one specified as an input parameter.
-    // You may want to update this part to throw an Exception instead, and handle name collisions differently. string uniqueness = $"-{Guid.NewGuid().ToString("N")}";
+        // You may want to update this part to throw an Exception instead, and handle name collisions differently. string uniqueness = $"-{Guid.NewGuid():N}";
         outputAssetName += uniqueness;

         Console.WriteLine("Warning – found an existing Asset with name = " + assetName);
         Console.WriteLine("Creating an Asset with this name instead: " + outputAssetName);
     }

     return await client.Assets.CreateOrUpdateAsync(resourceGroupName, accountName, outputAssetName, asset);